The Undergraduate Program in Materials Science and Engineering at the University of Maryland

 Industries with a regular need for MSE graduates include automotive, computer, electronics, chemical, nanotechnology, medical devices, defense, consumer products, and aviation.

-MSE graduates can be found in positions throughout the Federal Government with organizations including the Department of Energy, the Food and Drug Administration (FDA), the armed forces, the Department of Homeland Security, the Federal Highway Administration, NASA, and even the the Smithsonian museums.
+MSE graduates can be found in positions throughout the Federal Government with organizations including the Department of Energy, the Food and Drug Administration (FDA), the armed forces, the Department of Homeland Security, the Federal Highway Administration, NASA, the U.S. Patent and Trademark Office, and even the Smithsonian Museum.

 Research and academia are also popular choices for our students—about half of our undergraduates go on to graduate school, and not just for MSE!
 A degree in MSE can also serve as a launching point for medical, law, or business school.